 But engagement doesn’t just happen.
 It comes from spotting what’s working well and what’s holding people back, then working to emphasize the positive and improve the negative.
 This shows employees that you’re dedicated to keeping them happy and engaged, and empowers them to show up and do their best work.

 In short, it’s a plan put in place by an employer to better engage the people who work for them.
 As a manager, you can create an employee engagement action plan by assessing where engagement might be falling short on your team, and then developing strategies to improve those areas.

-Sending your team a regular employee engagement survey is a great way to understand their experience and get their feedback.
+Sending your team a regular employee engagement survey is a great way to understand their experience and get employee feedback.
 When you analyze the results from these surveys, you get a clearer picture of what’s bringing employee engagement up, and what’s bringing it down.
 You may even spot some areas you didn’t know your employees were struggling.
-This is the crucial knowledge that helps you build an excellent employee engagement action plan.
+This is the crucial knowledge that helps you build an excellent engagement action plan in any team.